RIAPS/riaps-dsml/README.md

 - Once you have imported the project into workspace, start compiling the projects in the following sequence
     1. edu.vanderbilt.riaps.datatypes
-    	- To compile the project.
-Expand the project selection, edu.vanderbilt.riaps.datatypes->src->edu.vanderbilt.riaps->GenerateDatatypes.mwe2, then right click on the mwe2 file and select "Run As --> MWE2 Workflow"
+    	To compile the project.
+	- Expand the project selection to edu.vanderbilt.riaps.datatypes->src->edu.vanderbilt.riaps->GenerateDatatypes.mwe2
+	- Then right click on the mwe2 file and select "Run As --> MWE2 Workflow"
     2. edu.vanderbilt.riaps.app
-    	- Compile as above
+	- Expand the project selection to edu.vanderbilt.riaps.datatypes->src->edu.vanderbilt.riaps->GenerateApp.mwe2
+	- Then right click on the mwe2 file and select "Run As --> MWE2 Workflow"
     3. edu.vanderbilt.riaps.system
-    	- Compile as above
+	- Expand the project selection to edu.vanderbilt.riaps.datatypes->src->edu.vanderbilt.riaps->GenerateSystem.mwe2
+	- Then right click on the mwe2 file and select "Run As --> MWE2 Workflow"